The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: FUSE-EVAL: News Evolution Analysis

+(6) \textbf{Paraphrasing Degree (PD)} evaluates the extent to which the content has been rephrased from the original text, which may obscure meaning or introduce ambiguity.

-We employ LLMs to automate the evaluation process of the FUSE-EVAL metrics.
-Each of these dimensions is scored by \texttt{GPT-4o-mini} on a scale from 1 to 10, where a score of 1 indicates minimal or no deviation from the original news, and a score of 10 signifies a significant or complete deviation along that dimension.
-By assigning numerical scores, we can quantitatively compare the extent of changes across different aspects of the news content.
-As shown in the Figure~\ref{fig:ablation}, FUSE-EVAL demonstrates cumulative deviations~\cite{prollochs2023mechanisms} during fake news evolution, confirming its effectiveness.
-To evaluate the overall deviation, we calculate the \textbf{Total Deviation (TD)} for each agent at each time step by averaging the scores:
+We employ \texttt{GPT-4o-mini} to automate FUSE-EVAL evaluation, scoring each dimension from 1 (minimal deviation) to 10 (significant deviation).

+As shown in Figure~\ref{fig:case} (a), FUSE-EVAL demonstrates cumulative deviations~\cite{prollochs2023mechanisms} during fake news evolution, confirming its effectiveness.
+To evaluate the overall deviation, the \textbf{Total Deviation (TD)} for each agent at each time step $t$ is calculated as:

 where $D_{i,d}^t$ is the score of dimension $d$ for agent $i$ at time $t$.
-The detailed evaluation process are provided in Appendix~\ref{appendix:human}.
+The detailed evaluation process is provided in Appendix~\ref{appendix:human}.